ValentinVignal/flutter_app_stable/README.md

 ## Flutter test

-`testWidgets` providers `WidgetTester tester` which allows you to interact with the pumped application.
+`testWidgets` provides `WidgetTester tester` which allows you to interact with the pumped application.

 - `tester.pumpWidget` to pump your widget.
 - `expect(find.byType(MyWidget), findsOne)`